silverorange/package_release/README.md

 ### Variable Interpolation

-The metadata file may use the following variables inside values.:
+The metadata file may use the following variables inside values:

  - **$hostname** - the hostname of the machine where the release is being prepared.
  - **$branch** - the name of the current Git branch.